 These can be dangerous in diverticulitis, as they can increase the risk of perforation and infection.
 Avoid its use.

 Prednisone can increase the risk of infection and perforation in the digestive tract.
-Caution is important and under the guidance of a doctor.
+Caution is essential and under the guidance of a doctor.

 Calcium channel blockers